gallenc/solent_MAD/README.md

 git status
 ```
 This will check you have correctly checked out the repo.

-You will need to check out the repo every week as the C: drive will be wiped.
+IMPORTANT You will need to clone your every session as the C: drive will be wiped when you log out.

 # Using your repository
 Instead of creating a new repository for every exercise in class, you should use the same repo for multiple projects but place each project in a seperate folder.